 Best for: a fun & high energy weekend

 Niagara Falls is a lively and entertaining city that could be seen as the mini Las Vegas of Canada with its casinos, neon lit strip filled with wacky attractions, American restaurants, towering hotels and impressive ferris wheel giving panoramic views.

-- Take a boat tour that takes you to the base of the falls on the Maid of the Mist.
+- Take a boat tour to the base of the falls on the Maid of the Mist.
 Yes, you will get soaked!